 - ___________ next time though.

 How was it?
 Leave me a comment below if you liked these phrases for saying no in English.
-Remember: Next time somebody asks you for help, try to use this structure and these phrases…..and don’t forget your sorry face!
+Remember: Next time somebody asks you for help or a favour, try to use this structure and these phrases…..and don’t forget your sorry face!